Our label

 Significance of the label image

-The UEBT certification mark has three parts, referring to plants (the leaf), animals (the face) and people (the hands representing how people need to care for biodiversity) and the entire image is a circle representing our one planet.
+The UEBT certification label has three parts, referring to plants (the leaf), animals (the face) and people (the hands representing how people need to care for biodiversity) and the entire image is a circle representing our one planet.

 UEBT certification and uses of the label on-product